samsa1/ppx_rml/docs/report/report.md

 let%await All = l = s && l2 = s2 in expr
 ```

-Where `All` can be replaced by `Immediate One` or `One` depending of when you want the process to wake up (see RML's documentation for more information).
+Where `All` can be replaced by `Immediate One` or `One` depending of when one wants the process to wake up (see RML's documentation for more information).

 ### Await s

-On the other hand, `await s` is still written the same way, except that `/\` has been replace by `&&` and `\/` by `||`
+On the other hand, `await s` is still written the same way, except that the `/\` operator has been replace by `&&` and the `\/` one by `||`

 ### When condition

-For both of then, the condition with a `when` can still be written, except that you write `When` and need to put parenthesis around the condition in order to avoid priority problems.
+In both cases, a guard condition with a `when` can still be written, except that one must write `When` and needs to put parentheses around the condition in order to avoid priority problems.

 ## Until